What Is a Virtual Receptionist?

 Professional Greeting

-The receptionist sees your business profile — company name, greeting script, FAQs, escalation rules — and answers: "Good afternoon, [Your Business], how can I help?"
+The receptionist sees your business profile — name, greeting, FAQs, rules — and answers: "Good afternoon, [Your Business], how can I help?"

 3